 New Sapience applications support any number of, inputs, outputs or bi-directional interfaces.

 All sapiens applications contain three additional standard modules:

 Read more about Sapiens solutions.

-The application world models for robotic CKM usually describe the system that is being monitored and/or controlled as a state model where the state of the top level system is automatically recognized based of the states of it’s subsystems.
+The application world models for MK Applications usually describe the system that is being monitored and/or controlled as a state model where the state of the top level system is automatically recognized based of the states of it’s subsystems.
 The architecture of the epistemological kernel facilitates modeling incoming data from multiple perspectives at the same time.
 For example, a system’s real-time operating state can be determined in parallel with maintenance states, reliability states or other status determinations.